vincentstradic/kmwebproject/content/post/j27_breddocs.md

 ]
 +++

-As you see, even in a simple documents about his salary in Interlinq, Kabirou still needs to manipulate documents.
+As you see, even in a simple documents about his salary in Interlinq, Kabirou Mbodje still needs to manipulate documents.

 <div class="container" style="width:auto">
   <a target="blank" href="https://res.cloudinary.com/vincentstradic/image/upload/v1526139256/work/j13-2.jpg">